Jean Giraud – Moebius (8 May 1938 – 10 March 2012)

 Above: More concept costume artwork from the unseen Dune, Duncan Idaho (left) and Gurney Halleck (right), excellent boots and erm codpiece.
 One thing I really love that features again and again in Moebius’s art is the graphic detailing, the bird graphic on these characters chest’s is a great example, in fact I’ll make a point to research and write about the graphical lexicon of Moebius in future, masterful work.

 The next big film project to come along was Ridley Scott’s 1979 Sci-Fi Horror classic Alien, joining part of a creative force which again included Giger and Foss.
-Moebius’s creative involvement however was cut short after a difference of opinion with Scott, limiting his involvement to just three days.
+Moebius’s creative involvement, however, was cut short after a difference of opinion with Scott, limiting his involvement to just three days.
 This was still sufficient time to make an impact, as his conceptual spacesuit drawings made it into production with only minor changes, as you can see below.

 Above: Original Sketches for the crew’s EVA suits, which are I must say probably one of my favourite movie costumes.

-Above: The actual suits featured it the film, Scott’s production team have given them a slightly darker edge, love the wedged helmet torch.
+Above: The actual suits featured it the film, Scott’s production team gave given them a slightly darker edge, love the wedged helmet torch.
 Just a side thought, I never really thought of Alien as a cyberpunk film until a friend described it as such in conversation, but it’s beaten up aesthetic certainly fits…

 Next up something we have a conceptual drawing of an Imperial Probe Droid, that appears memorably at the beginning of The Empire Strikes Back.
 I had absolutely no idea Moebius was involved with the film until researching for this post, I always thought the droid design and its garbled transmission pattern was one of the coolest things in that movie, and now I know why!